ecadlabs/taquito/docs/prepare.md

 }
 ```

-To promote modularity and extend control to the users, we decided to implement a class that helps in Preparing operations.
+The PrepareProvider class affords extension and control to users when preparing operations.

 ## Usage example